panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 Use the following rule of thumb: don't use memoization if you can't quantify the performance gains.

 > Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.

-Of course, you cannot use `React.memo()` on non-pure components, e.g. components that have state or use sources of truth other than props.

 While technically possible, it doesn't make much sense to wrap class-based components in `React.memo()`.
 Just extend `PureComponent` class or define a custom implementation of `shouldComponentUpdate()` method if you need memoization for class-based components.